ab2gbl/my_cheat/Welcome file.md

 - statistics/
  Each subfolder inside represents a distinct feature view within the application.
 - #### Admin Module Overview
-The admin module is composed of multiple feature components, each responsible for managing a specific part of the system.
+The admin module is the main that composed of multiple feature components, each responsible for managing a specific part of the system.
 - #### admin/accounts/
 Manages bank accounts.
 Features: